mariorecinos/que-como-api/README.md

 # Que-Como
-A Site were you can keep track of your ps
+A Site were you can keep track of your Spots To Eat
 # Technologies Used
 * React
 * MongoDB Atlas